PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 * The third child is positioned to the right of the second child
 * And so on...

 All children are as tall as the `Columns` component, and their width is by default just big enough to surround their content.
-The `Columns` component's children should be passed as individual arguments to the configuration method `children()` (separate the children/arguments by `,` (comma)).
+The `Columns` component's children should be passed as individual arguments to the configuration method `children()` (separate them by `,` (comma)).

 ::: tip Example